Charlie9830/darkwrong/README.md

 # darkwrong

-Darkwrong is a viability tester of Flutter's Data Table performance in respect to a possible alternative to Lightwright, the industry standard in theatrical lighting paperwork management.
+Darkwrong is a a viability study of building a new Entertainment Lighting Paperwork management solution.
+Darkwrong is heavily inspired by Lightwright 6 (© 2018-2020 John McKernon Software).